-\Assistant Professor, Department of Political Science, University of Rochester, jackpaine@rochester.edu.
+^{}Assistant Professor, Department of Political Science, University of Rochester, jackpaine@rochester.edu.

-A common explanation for civil war is that residents take up arms because they harbor grievances over economic exploitation.
-Influential scholarship on oil, for example, argues that governments often indiscriminately redistribute wealth away from oil-rich territories, creating incentives for aggrieved oil-rich regions to secede and eliminate government exploitation (Sorens 2011, 574-5; Ross 2012, 151-2).
-More broadly, building on classic arguments such as Gurr (1970) and Horowitz (1985), more recent statistical evidence (Boix, 2008; Cederman, Weidmann and Gleditsch, 2011) and case-based evidence (Wood 2003, Sambanis 2005, 323-4) highlights the importance of economic grievances and of other grievance sources (Cederman, Gleditsch and Buhaug, 2013) amid broader debates in the civil war literature (Collier and Hoeffler, 1998, 2004; Fearon and Laitin, 2003).
+Economic grievances often catalyze civil war.
+Building on classic arguments such as Gurr (1970) and Horowitz (1985), scholars have provided statistical evidence (Boix, 2008; Cederman, Weidmann and Gleditsch, 2011) and case-based evidence (Wood 2003; Sambanis 2005, 323-4) that demonstrates the importance of economic grievances and of other grievance sources (Cederman, Gleditsch and Buhaug, 2013) amid broader debates in the civil war literature (Collier and Hoeffler, 2004; Fearon and Laitin, 2003).